DmitryKalinovskyi/DotNetLab03/EncryptLibrary/readme.md

 ﻿## About library
-This is async library for encrypting and decrypting files.
+This is library for encrypting and decrypting files.

+## Structure
+### Interfaces
+- IFileEncrypter - base for all Encrypter implementations, should implement Encrypt, Decrypt and async variation methods.

+- IEncryptingAlgorithm - base for different encrypting algorithms, should implement EncryptByte and DecryptByte.

-### Structure
+### Classes
-- Encrypter - class for encrypting and decrypting your file.
+- FileEncrypter - class for encrypting and decrypting your file.
-- EncryptInfo - struct for providing info about encrypting and decrypting such as File size, duration of encrypting and etc.
+- FileEncryptionResult - class for providing info about encrypting and decrypting such as file size, duration of encrypting and etc.

-- MathExtensions - class that provides common operations that helps encryptor
+- MathExtensions - class helper for IEncryptingAlgorithm implementation.